Codecademy/learn-python/style-guide.md

 ## Comments

-- There should be a space between the hashtag and the text.
+- There should be a space between the hashtag and the text for readability.
 - Use multiple `#`s for multiline comments.
 - To write a comment that , use `Output: `.